DashInvests/manual/1 - Manual.md

 We focus our proactive sourcing outreach on seeking out founders from underrepresented communities.
 We define diversity broadly, including inherent and acquired forms of diversity like gender, race, ethnicity, sexual orientation, age, socioeconomic class, geography, nationality, education, and others.

-We are proud of the diversity of our team (e.g., our partnership is 50-50 female-male, and our team is more than half women).
 We believe groupthink is dangerous in venture capital, and that different perspectives demand different backgrounds.
 A diverse and inclusive team also just makes for a better experience for us.

-That said, we are still disappointed in our performance backing enough founders from underrepresented backgrounds.
-For example, only 10% of the CEOs we have backed are women and only 25% of founding teams we have backed in the last two years include a female founder.
-We would like to accurately track other forms of diversity, though we avoid asking our founders to submit any mandatory data to us, so this is difficult.
-(We struggled with whether to set a goal for future portfolio composition: on the one hand, we want the goal to be something we can control and achieve, and on the other hand, any goal less than 50% feels inadequate and the only goal that matters is the end of our pipeline, backed companies.)

-We believe progress requires an accumulation of many small decisions over years – [trust takes time](http://also.roybahat.com/post/91847335194/the-trust-thing).
+We believe progress requires an accumulation of many small decisions over years, and we understand that trust takes time.
 That said, we commit to act now.
 Specifically:
-+ Our most significant effort to reach new founders is our Future Founders community, where we use data to predict who will start a company.
-[Our group of Future Founders is much more diverse](https://www.nytimes.com/2015/07/02/upshot/the-next-mark-zuckerberg-is-not-who-you-might-think.html?_r=0) than the current population of venture-backed founders (the group is, for example, 28% female, though of course we want to get it to 50%).
++ Our most significant effort to reach new founders is direct from the Dash community, which is about as diverse a community as could be imagined.
+The Dash community is one of the longest standing in Cryptocurrency and it's truly global.
-+ As part of our formal criteria for picking investments we want to make, [we only invest in founders we believe are capable of creating a diverse company and an inclusive culture.](https://github.com/Bloomberg-Beta/Manual/blob/master/3%20-%20Criteria%20for%20investing.md#founders-and-team-2) If a startup we back fails to create a diverse and inclusive culture, we would feel regret regardless of how well the company performed financially.
++ As part of our formal criteria for picking investments we want to make, [we only invest in founders we believe are capable of creating a diverse company and an inclusive culture.](https://github.com/DashInvests/manual/blob/master/3%20-%20Criteria%20for%20investing.md#founders-and-team-2) If a startup we back fails to create a diverse and inclusive culture, we would feel regret regardless of how well the company performed financially.
-+ We host open "office hours" online -- only for founders who come from an underrepresented background.
-Any Friday from 1-2pm PT, you can DM [the head of our fund](http://twitter.com/roybahat) on Twitter and we’ll happily arrange to talk with you by phone or chat.
-+ We nearly doubled the number of companies with female founders who we actively consider for investment each month (from 5 to 9 per month), though we'd like to increase that to half of the companies we consider, currently at 30%.
-(By “active consideration” we mean the stage in our pipeline just before we make an offer -- where we meet, usually more than once, and begin to do some diligence.)
++ All members of the DIF Team are active Dash community members and are usually available on community channels, social media such as  Twitter & LinkedIn, and we endeavour to engage as much as possible and we’ll happily arrange to talk with you by phone or chat if you have anything you wish to discuss with the team.
 + When invited to speak at an industry event, we ask whether there is someone from an underrepresented community speaking alongside us (e.g., on a panel).
 + When we host our own events, we examine our invitation lists for diversity.
-(See, for example, our [yearlong commission on the effect of technology on the future of work](https://shiftcommission.work/findings-of-shift-the-commission-on-work-workers-and-technology-a071bc169df0).)
-+ We are hosting an annual "[Turpentine Talk](https://www.highly.co/hl/56e6f2323533356aeb5a0000)" (our roughly-monthly founder-to-founder tactical learning events for our portfolio) on the subject of building a diverse and inclusive team.
-+ We were inaugural members of [theBoardlist](https://theboardlist.com/our-community), which helps companies find female board members.
 + We are participating in [#MovingForward](https://wearemovingforward.github.io), joining other VC’s to commit to foster a diverse, inclusive, and harassment-free workplace.
-+ We sponsored a scholarship at [Opportunity Hub](https://opportunityhub.co) to send a student from an underrepresented background to SXSW.
-+ We will update the performance metrics we’ve published here (e.g., on the gender composition of our portfolio CEOs) at least annually.
++ In future we will update the performance metrics collect on this subject and publish them here (e.g., on the gender composition of our portfolio CEOs) at least annually.

 We believe we need to hold ourselves accountable.
-As one measure, if a founder ever has an issue with our fund or our team, the founder can make a report to a Bloomberg representative, Drew Gulley -- drew.gulley@bloombergbeta.com.
-We are accountable to our source of capital, and we follow [Bloomberg's policies](https://data.bloomberglp.com/company/sites/39/2018/04/2017-Appendix.pdf) -- which cover our interactions with customers (i.e., founders).
+As one measure, if a founder ever has an issue with our fund or our team, the founder can make a report to the independant Dash DAO Trust board which is an independant entity set up to represent the Dash network legally -- they can be contacted at trustprotectors@dash.org.
+We are accountable to our source of capital, and we will treat any issues raised with the consideration they deserve.

-We believe a community of companies is stronger the more different viewpoints come to the table, and intend to actively participate in creating a more inclusive and diverse technology industry.
+We believe a community of companies is stronger the more different viewpoints come to the table, and intend to actively participate in creating a more inclusive and diverse cryptocurrency industry.

 ### Product and market